-1. The airlines designated by each Contracting Party shall be allowed:

-a) To establish in the territory of the other Contracting Party offices for the promotion of air transportation and sale of air tickets as well as, in accordance with the legislation of such other Contracting Party, other facilities required for the provision of air transportation;

-b) To bring in and maintain in the territory of the other Contracting Party - in accordance with the legislation of such other Contracting Party relating to entry, residence and employment - managerial, sales, technical, operational and other specialist staff required for the provision of air transportation; and c) In the territory of the other Contracting Party to engage directly and, at the airlines discretion, through its agents in the sale of air transportation.

-2. The competent authorities of each Contracting Party will take all necessary steps to ensure that the representations of the airlines designated by the other Contracting Party may exercise their activities in an orderly manner.
+- 1. The airlines designated by each Contracting Party shall be allowed: - a) To establish in the territory of the other Contracting Party offices for the promotion of air transportation and sale of air tickets as well as, in accordance with the legislation of such other Contracting Party, other facilities required for the provision of air transportation; - b) To bring in and maintain in the territory of the other Contracting Party in accordance with the legislation of such other Contracting Party relating to entry, residence and employment managerial, sales, technical, operational and other specialist staff required for the provision of air transportation; and - c) In the territory of the other Contracting Party to engage in the sale of air transportation in accordance with the applicable law of that Contracting Party. - 2.
+The competent authorities of each Contracting Party will take all necessary steps to ensure that the representation of the airlines designated by the other Contracting Party may exercise their activities in an orderly manner.